Rack of test tubes in a microbiology lab

 • Personal statement, also known as “Statement of Purpose”.

-• An official or unofficial copy of transcripts from each college or university attended.
+• An unofficial copy of transcripts from each college or university attended.

 • Three or more letters of reference from individuals (faculty, staff, supervisor, mentor) who can comment on the applicant’s qualifications.
 This should include scholarly and academic qualifications, and can also include experiences in teaching, outreach, and community service.
 Directions for submission will be provided once you have initiated your application.